Rules of Procedure

 2. The Member Section Statement of work

 OASIS, and e-business data standardization in general, have benefited from strong leadership from technology-using governments since their inception.
-Regulatory and public administration activities are a key use case for many XML and e-commence projects.
-Many OASIS XML specifications have been initiated, enabled and strongly supported by global, regional, national and local government agencies.
+Regulatory and public administration activities are a key use case for many XML and e-commerce projects.
+Many OASIS XML specifications have been initiated, enabled and strongly supported by all jurisdictions of government.

 The purpose of the eGov Member Section is: